-During the five-year period from fiscal year 1998 through fiscal year 2002, total revenues and other sources increased by an average of 4.7 percent annually.
-Tax revenues during this same period increased by an annual average of 2.0 percent.
-Recent slow economic growth and the resulting slow growth for tax revenues have caused fees and license income and other financing sources such as transfers from other funds to become a larger portion of income to the General Fund for fiscal year 2002.
-Operating transfers, transfers from components and other additions totaled \$474.1 million in fiscal year 2002, an increase of \$395.8 million from the prior fiscal year.
-Increased transfers from balances held by the state-owned liquor store system, a legislated transfer of prior-year unspent funds from the Tobacco Settlement Fund, and a transfer of equity by the Pennsylvania Industrial Development Board account for the major portion of this increase.
-Expenditures and other uses during the fiscal years 1998 through 2002 rose at an average annual rate of 6.5 percent.
-Comparison of expenditures by individual category in fiscal year 2002 to prior fiscal years is not reliable due to a change to the definitions for these expenditure categories in fiscal year 2002.
+During the five-year period from fiscal year 1999 through fiscal year 2003, total revenues and other sources increased by an average of 4.3 percent annually.
+Tax revenues during this same period increased by an annual average of 1.9 percent.
+During the past several fiscal years slow economic growth and the resulting slow growth for tax revenues have caused fees and license income and other financing sources such as transfers from other funds to become a larger portion of income to the General Fund.
+Expenditures and other uses during the fiscal years 1999 through 2003 rose at an average annual rate of 5.7 percent.
+Comparison of expenditures by individual category in fiscal years 2002 and 2003 to prior fiscal years is not reliable due to a change to the definitions for these expenditure categories in fiscal year 2002.